 - Gustav's decals: Gustave Stickley Company; United Crafts; and (most common) Craftsman Workshops, Eastwood, New York.
 Images include a joiner's compass with the words "Als ik Kan" ("if I can"), and his signature.

-- L & J.G.'s decals: The Onondaga Shops, L & J.G Stickley, Fayetteville, N.Y; L. & J.G.
-Stickley, Handcraft; The Work of L & J.G.
+- L and J.G.'s decals: The Onondaga Shops, L. and J.G Stickley, Fayetteville, N.Y; L. and J.G.
+Stickley, Handcraft; The Work of L and J.G.
 Stickley.
 Images include a joiner's hand screw.

-Gustav and L. & J.G.
+Gustav and L. and J.G.
 Stickley works are the most likely works antique collectors will encounter.
-But two other Stickley labels occasionally appear, reflecting the enterprises of two other Stickley brothers: Stickley & Brandt Chair Company, run by Charles Stickley, and Stickley Brothers Furniture Company of Grand Rapids, run by Albert Stickley.
+But two other Stickley labels occasionally appear, reflecting the enterprises of two other Stickley brothers: Stickley and Brandt Chair Company, run by Charles Stickley, and Stickley Brothers Furniture Company of Grand Rapids, run by Albert Stickley.